FormRiderjs/FormRiderjs-website/content/understading-configurations-and-main-concepts.md

 ---

 slug : understanding-configurations-and-main-concepts
-title : understanding configurations and main concepts description : this si the notifications page order : 3
+title : Understanding configurations and main concepts description : this si the notifications page order : 3
 ---